Mayank-sethiya/CUSTOMER_RELATIONSHIP_MANAGEMENT-SYSTEM/README.md

 Apache Maven (or you can use the included Maven Wrapper)

 🚀 Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get the project up and running on your local machine.

 1. Clone the Repository
 git clone [https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git)
 cd YOUR_REPOSITORY

 2. Configure the Application
-Open the src/main/resources/application.properties file.
-You will need to configure your database connection details here.
-For example, to use a PostgreSQL database, you would add:
+Open the src/main/resources/application.properties file to configure your database connection.
+For example:

 # Database Configuration
 spring.datasource.url=jdbc:postgresql://localhost:5432/your_crm_db